Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 Espresso1-oz (28 ml)63 mg (0.002 oz)

-It’s difficult to compare nitro coffee directly because caffeine content depends on brew method, portion size, and bean type.
+It's challenging to compare nitro coffee directly because the caffeine content depends on the brew method, portion size, and type of bean.

 A direct comparison between the coffees in the following chart is based on Starbucks' standard 12-oz cups.